Students Archives - Warfelcc

 Nick DiLemmo

-Nick (shown right) is spending his summer at the Rydal Waters cottage development project.
+Nick is spending his summer at the Rydal Waters cottage development project.
 He is a senior at Philadelphia University +Thomas Jefferson University, where he is pursuing a BS in Construction Management with a minor in Business Administration.

 Rick Poillion